DeviCatOutlet/devicatoutlet.github.io/candicat.md

   ---

 CandiCat is DeviCat's mascot for her brand.
 She represents her Twitch subscriber emotes and comes in two forms!
 One version as a pink, purple and white cat!
 The other form being a kawaii magical anime girl.
-An introvert personality, once she warms up to you, she shows all flavors of personality!
+An introvert at heart, once she warms up to you, she shows all flavors of personality!

 ---